Layla-P/HacktoberfestProject/README.md

 To switch this on run the Cosmos Emulator with the command line switch /EnableTableEndpoint e.g.:
  {{InstallLocation}}\Microsoft.Azure.Cosmos.Emulator.exe /EnableTableEndpoint

-Once the emulator is up and running the only thing left is to set the connection string and table name in the application the app settings.json or user secrets can be used.
+Once the emulator is up and running the only thing left is to set the connection string and table name in the application the appsettings.json or user secrets can be used.

 The connection string should be(the account key is the default installed by CosmosDB Emulator):
 DefaultEndpointsProtocol=http;AccountName=localhost;AccountKey=C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==;TableEndpoint=http://localhost:8902/;